todogroup/todogroup.org/index.md

 that are showcased by this guild:

 * We run the software in a production environment
+* We have clear contribution guidelines
-* We accept contributions from the community
+* We actively engage the community
+* We strive towards consistent and predictable releases
-* We activity engage the community
+* We publish releases to central community repositories
-* The software is thoroughly tested
+* The software is publicly and thoroughly tested
 * The software is well documented
 * The software is clearly licensed